A wavelet-adaptive method for multiscale simulation of turbulent flows in flying insects: Parallel implementation

 \subsection{Parallelization aspects}

-Parallelization appears in our implementation at two places: ensuring that each MPI rank has the same amount of blocks to compute (load balancing) and then synchronizing the layer of ghost nodes.
+Parallelization appears in our implementation with two functions: to ensure that each MPI rank has the same amount of blocks to compute (load balancing), and to synchronize the layer of ghost nodes.

 The creation and removal of blocks during the simulation can lead to an imbalanced distribution of blocks among processes.
 As we use blocks of identical size, load balancing is guaranteed if the number of blocks on each process is the same.
 The load balancing process first computes the index of all blocks on a space-filling Hilbert-curve~\cite{zumbusch2003,Hilbert1891}, then distributes contiguous chunks of blocks to the processes.
 Special care is devoted to keeping the required number of transfers as small as possible.
 The Hilbert-curve preserves the locality of blocks and minimizes the interface between processes.